daifeng2016/Awesome-Optical-Remote-Sensing-Datasets-and-Methods/README.md

 # Awesome-Optical-Remote-Sensing-Datasets-and-Methods
-This repository is for summaring the latest optical remote sensing datasets and methods
+This repository is for summarizing the latest optical remote sensing datasets and methods